 - Who can write your prescription.
 A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must prescribe your medication. - Where you can obtain them.
-You may fill the prescription at a preferred network pharmacy, network pharmacy, a non-network pharmacy, or by mail.
-We provide a higher level of benefits when you purchase your generic drug through our mail order program. - Preferred network pharmacy-For added savings, purchase your prescription drugs at an NALC Preferred Network pharmacy.
-We have negotiated with a select group of retail pharmacies that offer a higher savings for your short-term prescriptions.
-Call 1-800-933-NALC (6252) to locate the nearest preferred network pharmacy. - Network pharmacy-Present your Plan identification card at an NALC CareSelect Network pharmacy to purchase prescription drugs.
-Call 1-800-933-NALC (6252) to locate the nearest network pharmacy. - Non-network pharmacy-You may purchase prescriptions at pharmacies that are not part of our network.
+You may fill the prescription at a network pharmacy, a non-network pharmacy, or by mail.
+We provide a higher level of benefits when you purchase your generic drug through our mail order program. - Network pharmacy-Present your Plan identification card at an NALC CareSelect Network pharmacy to purchase prescription drugs.
+Call 800-933-NALC (6252) to locate the nearest network pharmacy. - Non-network pharmacy-You may purchase prescriptions at pharmacies that are not part of our network.
 You pay full cost and must file a claim for reimbursement.
 See When you have to file a claim in this section. - Mail order-Complete the patient profile/order form.
 Send it along with your prescription(s) and payment, in the preaddressed envelope to:

 NALC Prescription Drug Program P.O.
-Box 94467 Palatine, IL 60094-4467 • We use a formulary.
+Box 94467 Palatine, IL 60094-4467

+• We use a formulary.
 A formulary is a list of prescription drugs, both generic and brand name, that provide a safe, effective and affordable alternative to non-formulary drugs, which have a higher cost-share.
 Our formulary is open and voluntary.
 It is called the NALC Health Benefit Plan Drug List.
 If your physician believes a brand name drug is necessary, or if there is no generic available, ask your physician to prescribe a formulary brand name drug from our NALC Health Benefit Plan Formulary Drug List.
 You will pay the appropriate retail coinsurance and mail order copayment amounts for generic and formulary brand name drugs on this list.
 Your out-of-pocket costs will be higher for non-formulary brand name drugs not on the NALC Health Benefit Plan Formulary Drug List.
-To order this list, call 1-800-933-NALC (6252).
+To order this list, call 800-933-NALC (6252).
 When a generic medication is appropriate, ask your physician to prescribe a generic drug from our NALCSelect generic list.
-The amount you pay for a 90-day supply of an NALCSelect generic medication purchased through our mail order program, or at a CVS/Caremark Pharmacy through our Maintenance Choice Program is reduced.
-For a copy of our NALCSelect generic list, call 1-800-933-NALC (6252).
+The amount you pay for a 90-day supply of an NALCSelect generic medication purchased through our mail order program, or at a CVS/caremark Pharmacy through our Maintenance Choice Program is reduced.
+For a copy of our NALCSelect generic list, call 800-933-NALC (6252).